massalabs/massa-docs/web3-dev/smart-contracts/address-stack.rst

       `bottom [A, B, C, D] top`.
       When D's function finishes, the stack becomes `bottom [A, B, C] top`
-      and the execution of F resumes
+      and the execution of F resumes.

-  * Autonomous SC:
+  * Autonomous SC
-      A message sent at a moment when the stack was [A, B, C] and calling a target function F of a smart contrtact D will yield the following stack at the beginning of the execution of the target function:
+      A message sent at a moment when the stack was [A, B, C] and calling a target function F of a smart contract D, will yield the following stack at the beginning of the execution of the target function:
       `bottom [C, D] top`.
-      Note: C and D can be the same
+      Note: C and D can be the same.

-  * Local execution (not yet implemented, see https://github.com/massalabs/massa-sc-runtime/issues/170) Local executions don't change the stack: they allow executing foreign code in the current context
+  * Local execution
+      Local executions don't change the stack, they allow executing foreign code in the current context.

 ABIs
 ----

-In the `massa assemblyscript sdk <https://github.com/massalabs/massa-as-sdk/>`_ there is a Object called `Context`.
-You can import it in your smart contract code this way:
+In the `massa assemblyscript sdk <https://github.com/massalabs/massa-as-sdk/>`_ there is an Object called `Context`.
+You can import it in your smart-contract code this way:

 .. code-block::